2019 SPIRITS TASTE FAQ

 It’s all about recognition.
 Recognition for you, others in your organization and your product.
 Winning an award from a noted, third-party evaluator is an important confirmation that the product you are producing is honored by the spirits industry.

-John Barleycorn Awards offers many tools for winners to promote their success, including an interactive winner’s list and map that features winning organization and entry information.
-All Taste winners will receive the John Barleycorn statuette to commemorate their achievement.
-Marketing and Journalism winners also have the option to purchase the statuette for $220.
+John Barleycorn Awards offers many tools for winners to promote their success, including an interactive winner’s list which features winning organization and entry information.
+All winners will have the option to purchase the John Barleycorn statuette for $220.
 The 11-inch statuette is designed and manufactured by Society Awards, the most prestigious custom design firm in the awards industry.
 The John Barleycorn Award is an impressive symbol of achievement that winners are proud to display.

 WHO OVERSEES THE JOHN BARLEYCORN AWARDS?